jwashek/exagora.me/_posts/2023-04-12-why-mormonism-is-a-false-religion.md

 > **10** For you will not abandon my soul to Sheol, or let your holy one see corruption<br>
 > **11** You make known to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermore.

-Without using the Bible, we can use yet another extrabiblical source in the non-Christian historian, Josephus which had this to say about the resurrection:
+Keeping up with the extrabiblical theme, we can use yet another source in the non-Christian historian, Josephus which had this to say about the resurrection:

 > "*About this time there lived Jesus, a wise man, if indeed one ought to call him a man.
 For he ... wrought surprising feats....
 He was the Christ.
 When Pilate ...condemned him to be crucified, those who had . . . come to love him did not give up their affection for him.
 On the third day he appeared ... restored to life....
 And the tribe of Christians ... has ... not disappeared*"

 ## Conclusion
 The LDS Church claims the Book of Mormon is the real word of God and they claim that it's more correct than the Bible.
 However, the geography, or lack thereof, completely disproves the historicity of this claim.
 There is not a place on earth which aligns with the geographical maps of the LDS Church.
-Even then, the plants and animals do not align with ancient America.
-Another major flaw the Book of Mormon fails at is ancient manuscripts.
+Even then, the plants and animals mentioned throughout the Book of Mormon do not align with ancient America.
+Another major flaw the Book of Mormon fails at is with its lack of ancient manuscripts.
 There are zero manuscripts for the Book of Mormon except that of... the Book of Mormon itself which was written in 1830.
 Comparing that to the Bible, we have upwards of 40,000 ancient manuscripts.
 Lastly, we examined prophets.
 And if you recall, there is a test of a prophet found in Deuteronomy chapter 18.
 Every prophet in the Book of Mormon fails this test while the Bible holds true.
+As you hopefully now see with the evidence presented here, Mormonism is a false, made-up religion that has **zero** history or archaeology supporting its claims.